johnslimai/dockerslimexamples/index.md

 ```

-The image layer information listed in the ``"image_layers":`` array is useful for understanding what files and consequesntly what software and files are in the container.
-The layer informaion is organized by layer index indicated by the ``"index":`` tag.
+The image layer information listed in the ``"image_layers":`` array is useful for understanding what files and consequesntly what software and related files are in the container.
+The layer informaion is organized by index indicated by the ``"index":`` tag.
 Search for index 0 in the image layers list.

 **Layer 0**

 Seek the ``"top":`` tag and you can view the files contained in layer 0.
-Layer 0 is comprised of common Linux OS files included for the Alpine base image.
+Layer 0 is comprised of common Linux OS files from the Alpine base image.

 ```JSON
 "top": [